JuanValencia/Unstable-Magick/The Boar's Rest Road.md

-The road the The Boar's Rest has become hunted by bandits.
+The road the The Boar's Rest has become hunted by grungs.
 We need that road clear to ensure the moving of supplies.
+8 medium, 2 grungs + 1 elite grung, 3 grung wildlings are guiding the grungs to attack --- one as written, one which exchanges spike trap for spitting poison (orange), one which is spitting poison (purple)

+Blue Grung.
+The poisoned creature must make a loud noise at the start and end of its turn.

+Gold Grung.
+The creature is charmed by the grung and can speak Grung.

+Green Grung.
+The poisoned creature can’t move except to climb or make standing jumps.
+If the creature is flying, it can’t take any actions or reactions unless it lands.

+Orange Grung.
+The poisoned creature is frightened of its allies.

+Purple Grung.
+The poisoned creature feels a desperate need to soak itself in liquid or mud.
+It can’t take actions or move except to do so or to reach a body of liquid or mud.

+Red Grung.
+The poisoned creature must use its action to eat if food is within reach.